The Best Enzymes to Help Dissolve the Fibrin

 We have been working successfully with Lyme and other biofilms for years.
 However, the medical establishment has finally caught up with what we’ve known for years – other chronic illnesses can have biofilms!
 Now, the medical world has come to the revelation that MRSA staph, Candida, Epstein Barr, UTIs, E. coli, and many other chronic illnesses have biofilm protection!

-We are excited about these enzymes because amylase and glucoamylase add extra ability to dissolve the polysaccharide chains and layers these other disease biofilms build.
-In fact, one study analyzed of 7 enzymes known for cleaning efficiency of polysaccharides.
+We are excited about amylase because it adds extra ability to dissolve the polysaccharide chains and layers these other disease biofilms build.
+In fact, one study analyzed 7 enzymes known for cleaning efficiency of polysaccharides.
 The α-amylase enzymes were the most efficient enzymes.
 (Our Proteolytic enzymes above promoted biofilm removal of a larger range of bacterial species than polysaccharides but it is nice to have the amylase enzymes.)